HBS-Urosystem/urosystem.kit2/cms/blocks/products/gag-layer.en.md

       * If you are an IC/BPS patient, performing the test regularly helps your therapist learn how effective your treatment is and determine the frequency of certain forms of treatment (e.g., bladder instillation).

       * In the case of certain lower urinary tract conditions (such as bacterial infection, bladder complications of oncotherapy), the test reveals whether the GAG-layer of the bladder is deficient (damaged), which may greatly help the convalescence.
-    subhead: This text explains to you how to perform the GAG-Layer Integrity Test (also known as 2-Day Voiding Diary).
-It is to be used for several different purposes.
   - type: qas
     fixed: true
     title: ""
-    anchor: patients
     items:
       - q: The Theory Behind
         anchor: theory